 Iain O'Brien: The former New Zealand seamer, admitted to suffering from depression.
 He said he bullied himself into remaining normal even while he battled lows

 Depression is not an uncommon aspect in the life of a sports athlete.
 On many occasions, cricketers have admitted to quitting tours due to depression.
-We listed out 10 such international players who suffered from this problem
+We listed out a few such international players who suffered from this problem